Guide On Company's Equipment Recovery [Laptop, Hardware] After Remote Employee Termination

 3. Trust but verify

-4. Consolidate and automate.
+4. Consolidate and automate

 Business and Information Technology (IT) are tightly-coupled components of an organization.
 The modern enterprise requires a balance of these two areas to be successful.
 Traditionally, the lines between technology and the business have been blurred because they were managed separately.
-Matt Cox, senior director, technical operations, ITSM at Solarwind, suggests that consolidating all IT equipment under one system provides a visual of the life cycle of the technology infrastructure, making it easier to track hardware devices regardless of location.
-Automating risk detection can help monitor if the assigned equipment is in use and active.
-This helps cut down on remote workers using their personal devices to access company data.

 5. Equipment management and IT service management should be integrated.

-End-to-end IT equipment management and service management integration require a foundational set of capabilities and adherence to industry standards.
-Integrating service management and equipment management is vital, especially within large organizations.
 “The Center for Internet Security (CIS) lists inventory and control of hardware and software equipment as the top two recommended basic controls.
-Automated, centralized IT equipment management can fulfill these recommendations.
-By integrating equipment management and service management, IT has the foundation it needs to manage the entire life cycle of equipment, from onboarding through reclamation,” said Ian Aitchison, senior product director, ITSM at Ivanti.
+Automated, centralized IT equipment management can fulfill these recommendations," as explained by Ian Aitchison, senior product director, ITSM at Ivanti.

 Managing The Retrieval of Equipment with Confidentiality